kevinmatira/kevinmatira.github.io/about.md

 # About

 ## Education

-M.Sc. in Statistics, McMaster University
+- M.Sc. in Statistics, McMaster University, August 2017.

+- B.Sc. in Mathematics and Statistics, McMaster University, June 2016.

 ## Programming

 - R